drmattprior/drmattprior.github.io/_pages/about.md

 I am a fertility and IVF specialist based in Newcastle, UK.
 I provide expert care for both NHS and private patients, helping individuals and couples navigate their fertility journey with compassion and evidence-based treatments.

 I see NHS fertility patients at Newcastle Fertility Centre, where I offer comprehensive assessments and advanced reproductive treatments, including IVF and egg freezing.
-I also provide NHS gynaecology care at the **Royal Victoria Infirmary** and **Tyneside Surgical Services**, with clinics in **Team Valley** and **Blaydon**, where I diagnose and treat a range of women’s health conditions.
+I also provide NHS gynaecology care at the **Royal Victoria Infirmary** where I diagnose and treat a range of women’s health conditions.

-For private patients, I offer virtual and face-to-face consultations, providing tailored fertility advice, second opinions, and treatment options.
+For private patients, I offer virtual and face-to-face consultations at Newcastle Fertility Centre, providing tailored fertility advice, second opinions, and treatment options.

 With over 20 years of experience in fertility and reproductive health, I am dedicated to delivering high-quality, patient-centred care.
 Whether you are struggling to conceive, exploring treatment options, or seeking specialist gynaecological advice.